Marc-Solution/Mavera/README.md

 Most of the page is in black, white and gray.
 I used colorful images to sparkle up the page.

-In the product modals I use colorful backgrounds.
+In the product modals I use colorful background images for each individual product that reminds of the ingredients in the product.

-- For Lavender I used a purple background color because Lavender i the color purple.
-- For EucalyptusI used a green background color because  eucalyptus leaves are green.
-- For Citronella I used a yellow background color because a citrus kind of smell is associated with the the collor yellow.

-For the newsletter form I used the sam purple color as for the Lavender popup, because I thought it looked good.

 ## Features